Formal relation between Pegg-Barnett and Paul quantum phase frameworks: Concluding remarks

 \section{Concluding remarks}

 To shortly conclude, we successfully demonstrated that the Paul formalism can be obtained from the Pegg-Barnett formalism intertwined with infinite amplification of the state.
-Since the process we propose has a clear operational interpretation, the ``Pegg-Barnett dimension'' $s$ acquires, with the help of our procedure, a physical underpinning.
-Namely, the parameter $s$ determines the number of times we have to apply the infinitesimally weak QLA channel to the system before we measure on it an $s$-dimensional Pegg-Barnett operator, to get a correspondence with the Paul framework.

 Our findings suggest a number of closely related directions for future research.
 Firstly, the Pegg-Barnett framework is known to coincide with the Paul framework for small-amplitude coherent states, and with the Paul framework's analogue based on the Wigner distribution for large-amplitude coherent states \cite{quasiprobability_phase_Tanas_1996}.
 Given the former association's loose resemblance of our main result, perhaps there exists a physical process akin to amplification, which connects the Pegg-Barnett operator to the Wigner distribution?
 Secondly, the phase-difference operator \cite{quantum_phase_difference_operator_Luis_1993} is based on a similar construction to the Pegg-Barnett operator.
 Therefore, one may expect that it is also connected to the Paul formalism through some type of system amplification.
 Finally, our work, as well as the previously mentioned Refs \cite{quantum_phase_Q_amplification_Schleich_1992,De_Palma_2017}, suggest that further ``quantum to classical'' transitions are potentially possible by virtue of the amplification procedure.